dariodepa/tiledesk-docs/apis/rest-api/authentication.md

 {% endapi-method %}

-You can find more info about [Tiledesk custom authentication](../authentication/README.md)
+You can find here [How to Generate a Custom Authentication token](../authentication/README.md)